upei-smcss/smcss-website/lockers.md

 Locker Rules:<br>
 <UL>
 <LI>No food in the lockers for an extended period of time, leaving food too long can result in mold, bad smells, and unwanted bugs<br>
-</LI>UL>
-Lockers must be cleaned out and locks removed by the last day of classes in a semester, failure to do so will result in your $10 deposit not being refunded<br>
+<LI>Lockers must be cleaned out and locks removed by the last day of classes in a semester, failure to do so will result in your $10 deposit not being refunded</UL><br>
 How can you get your hands on a locker?
 Contact any one of the executive members of the society through Facebook or email.<br>
 The $20 fee for your locker can be paid in cash to any executive member or e-transferred to smcss@upeisu.ca</p>